jrathert/KoelnPegel/README.md

 Please note: I am not a professional developer, I am new to the go language and this is just a pet project.
 There is little documentation in the code, there is no error handling (except writing to stdout) and many things can be made better, I guess.
 But it was fun, and I got a couple of followers on [Mastodon](https://social.cologne/@pegelkoeln). 😉

+## Notes

+Originally, the program fetched and then posted water level as well as water temperature.
+However, in August 2024, the API started not to deliver the temperature any more.
+So the posting style changed.
+We log the temperature, however, to understand if it returns some day.

 ## License